The Schaeffer Fellows Program Strives to Make Summer Internships in Government Accessible to Talented Undergraduates.

 - Developing transferable skills

-These themes are explored through a variety of in-person and virtual group sessions, including an online orientation, a mid-internship Schaeffer Fellows Summit in Washington, D.C. and site visits to local think tanks and research centers.
+These themes are explored through a variety of in-person and virtual sessions throughout the summer, including an online orientation, the Schaeffer Fellows Summit in Washington, D.C., and in-person or online sessions with our partnering think tanks and research centers.